-(c) Ensure NETC NOOX is promptly notified of issues affecting the safety of staff (military, civilian, and contractors), students, or HRT platforms.

-(d) Establish guidance and procedures for use of NETC owned and operated swimming pools and aquatic facilities or for NETC personnel using other aquatic facilities for physical conditioning that is not associated with a formal course of instruction.
+- (c) Ensure NETC NOOX is promptly notified of issues affecting the safety of staff (military, civilian, and contractors), students, or HRT platforms. - (d) Establish guidance and procedures for use of NETC owned and operated swimming pools and aquatic facilities or for NETC personnel using other aquatic facilities for physical conditioning that is not associated with a formal course of instruction.
 This must include developing a risk assessment and mandatory use of a pool deck safety observer.
-Although a full EAP is not required, activities must have a list of emergency phone numbers on the pool deck in the event of a mishap.

-(e) All civilian safety specialists and managers (Occupational Series 0018) within the NETC domain who provide safety oversight of formal training must complete the applicable sections of the NETC NOOX Domain Safety JQR.
-The JQR can be downloaded from the "Resources/Forms, Checklists, and Documents" subdirectory on ESAMS or contact NETC NOOX to secure a current copy.

-c.
-LSs, Recruit Training Command (RTC), Officer Training Command (OTC), and Other NETC subordinate activities conducting HRT:

-(1) Curricula Related Responsibilities

-(a) Conduct training with approved curricula, ensuring safety precautions are in place, and instructors adhere to established safety procedures and protocol.

-(b) Forward recommendations to modify curricula to substitute or replace an element of risk with a less-hazardous element of risk to NSTC, LC, or course curriculum model manager (CCMM), as applicable.
+Although a full EAP is not required, activities must have a list of emergency phone numbers on the pool deck in the event of a mishap. - (e) Civilian safety professionals (GS-0018) who manage a HRTS program must complete the applicable sections of the HRT and MR tab of the NETC N00X Domain Safety JQR.
+The JQR can be downloaded from the "Resources" subdirectory on ESAMS or by contacting NETC N00X to secure a current copy. - (f) Civilian safety professionals (GS-0018) who participate as a team member during a HRTSE or conduct a HRTSE on behalf of NETC NOOX must complete the HRT evaluator tab of the NETC NOOX Domain Safety JQR. - c.
+LSs, Recruit Training Command (RTC), Officer Training Command (OTC), and Other NETC subordinate activities conducting HRT: - (1) Curricula Related Responsibilities - (a) Conduct training with approved curricula, ensuring safety precautions are in place, and instructors adhere to established safety procedures and protocol. - (b) Forward recommendations to modify curricula to substitute or replace an element of risk with a less-hazardous element of risk to NSTC, LC, or course curriculum model manager (CCMM), as applicable.

-(c) Recommend changes, via the appropriate LC or NSTC, to the SCI code within CeTARS when new courses are developed that potentially introduce an element of risk, or whenever an existing course is modified to include an element of risk not previously considered and mitigated.

-(d) Conduct HRT utilizing approved curricula and following the policy and procedures outlined in this instruction and references (a) through (r).

-(e) Advise appropriate LC and NETC NOOX when new trainers, training platforms, or training facilities are planned for use.

-(f) When a new or revised CUIT is received from the LC, ensure it is compared with the current CUIT to identify additional qualifications required.
+- (c) Recommend changes, via the appropriate LC or NSTC, to the SCI code within CeTARS when new courses are developed that potentially introduce an element of risk, or whenever an existing course is modified to include an element of risk not previously considered and mitigated. - (d) Conduct HRT utilizing approved curricula and following the policy and procedures outlined in this instruction and references (a) through (r). - (e) Advise appropriate LC and NETC N00X when new trainers, training platforms, or training facilities are planned for use. - (f) When a new or revised CUIT is received from the LC, ensure it is compared with the current CUIT to identify additional qualifications required.
 This is commonly referred to as "cross-walking" the CUIT.
 Qualifications in the CUIT that were previously completed prior to the new or revised CUIT do not have to be repeated.
-Document the new or additional requirements via the new CUIT (line through the elements previously completed) or a memorandum that will be placed in the instructor's ITJ.

-(g) If a non-NETC activity requests HR course curricula, forward request to applicable LC.

-(h) Submit recommendations to add, downgrade, or delete a course as a HR or MR course to LC and NETC N00X, with a copy to NETC N7.
-The following items are required to be submitted with the request:

-(1) TCCD with an accurate CMS reflecting student-to-instructor ratios and identification of any support staff or safety observers.

-(2) Risk assessment that captures all associated hazards and controls.

-(3) Lesson plans for each course which have a RAC that meets the HR threshold.

-(4) Mishap data specific to the course of instruction.
+Document the new or additional requirements via the new CUIT (line through the elements previously completed) or a memorandum that will be placed in the instructor's ITJ. - (g) If a non-NETC activity requests HR course curricula, forward request to applicable LC. - (h) Submit recommendations to add, downgrade, or delete a course as a HR or MR course to LC and NETC N00X, with a copy to NETC N7.
+The following items are required to be submitted with the request: - $\underline{1}$.
+TCCD with an accurate CMS reflecting student-to-instructor ratios and identification of any support staff or safety observers. - $\underline{2}$.
+Risk assessment that captures all associated hazards and controls. - $\underline{3}$.
+Lesson plans for each course which have a RAC that meets the HR threshold. - $\underline{4}$.
+Mishap data specific to the course of instruction.

-(5) Either photos, or videos, or both of the process and hazards identified in the risk assessment which meet the HR threshold per reference (a) and this instruction.
+$\underline{5}$.
+Either photos, or videos, or both of the process and hazards identified in the risk assessment which meet the HR threshold per reference (a) and this instruction.